PalisadoesFoundation/talawa-admin/docs/docs/docs/getting-started/installation.md

       git checkout develop
       ```
       - **Note:** Make sure to check out the `develop` branch
    1. You now have a local copy of the code files.
-For more detailed instructions on contributing code, and managing the versions of this repository with `git`, checkout our [CONTRIBUTING.md](./CONTRIBUTING.md) file.
+   1. For more detailed instructions on contributing code, please review the following documents in the root directory of the code:
+      1. CONTRIBUTING.md
+      2. CODE_OF_CONDUCT.md
+      3. CODE_STYLE.md
+      4. DOCUMENTATION.md
+      5. INSTALLATION.md
+      6. ISSUE_GUIDELINES.md
+      7. PR_GUIDELINES.md

 4. **Talawa Administrators:**